-The unforgettable story of one lawyer and his defendant who together changed American law during the heights of the Civil Rights era
+The unforgettable story of one lawyer and his defendant who together changed American law during the height of the Civil Rights era

 In this powerful work of character-driven history that benefits from the author’s deep understanding of the law, Van Meter brings alive how one court case changed the course of justice in the South, and eventually the entire country.
-The events that Gary Duncan set in motion brought to an end a form of injustice that had incarcerated thousands of poor and mostly black Americans.
+The events that Gary Duncan set in motion brought to an end a form of injustice — denial of trial by jury– that led to the incarceration of thousands of poor and mostly black Americans.
 Duncan vs. Louisiana changed America, but before it did it changed the lives of the people who litigated it.
-PROFOUND JUDGMENT both of these stories.